Key Facts: HR Audit at a Glance

 Improve financial fairness

 During a typical HR audit, compensation and benefits come under the microscope.
-This will allow HR professionals to evaluate average salary and ensure employees are compensated fairly.
+This allows HR professionals to evaluate average salary and ensure employees are compensated fairly.

 Reveal HR inefficiencies